 The Child Development (BS) - Family and Consumer Sciences (non-licensure) degree at Appalachian State University is designed to give you a broad base of knowledge about children and families.
 In this major, you will take courses in all areas of child and family studies – from conception through adulthood.

 Graduates of this degree can work in non-public school settings and agencies with children and adolescents.
 They create supportive environments for children and families that will assist professionals who work directly with families and family service agencies.
 They also work closely with families of children and adolescents to help parents understand what can ensure positive developmental and educational outcomes.

 Students choose an area of focus including: Early Childhood, Early Intervention, Child and Family Support and Services, or Programs and Services for Middle Childhood and Adolescence.
 Two required field experiences will develop your professional skills so you are ready for the workplace.

 Employment: Both at the state and national level, there has been a call to increase funding for early childhood.
-Graduates of this program find jobs in non-school settings such as Early Intervention agencies, Smart Start Partnerships, directing summer camps, early care and education centers, teen pregnancy programs, or with organizations such as Child Life Council, March of Dimes, Make a Wish Foundation and eXtension research-based learning network.
+Graduates of this program find jobs in non-school settings such as Early Intervention agencies, Smart Start Partnerships, directing summer camps, early care and education centers, teen pregnancy programs, or with organizations such as Child Life Council, March of Dimes, Make a Wish Foundation and Cooperative Extension.

 Graduate School: Complementary graduate programs include: